Who tests the tester? Me !!!

 test_test("simplest is_tuple case runs");

 Our first little smoke test seems trivial.
-We call is_tuple with the the result values and the values to check them against ($expected), then the axis names and at last the test name (the name of the test istuple performs).
-But BEFORE that you HAVE TO tell Test::Builder::Tester what output to expect from the test function (istuple).
+We call is_tuple with the the result values of some operation ($got) and the values to check them against ($expected), then the axis names and at last the test name (the name of the test is_tuple performs).
+But BEFORE that you HAVE TO tell Test::Builder::Tester what output to expect from the test function is_tuple on STDOUT.
 The last line tells Test::Builder::Tester the name of the test we did by testing the test function.
 That HAS to come AFTER calling is_tuple.

 Now we are ready for the juicy bit.
 How to test a failing test?
 I mean by that: is_tuple will fail because we gave it bad data by purpose.
-And if is_tuple tries to give the right error message to STDOUT, Test::Builder::Tester should intervene and call it a successful test.
+And if is_tuple tries to give the right error message to STDERR (standard error output), Test::Builder::Tester should intervene and call it a successful test to STDOUT.
 The code to do this is:

 test_out("not ok 1 - C");